VidyashreeTarikereUgent/todoApp-demoPaper/content/conclusion.md

 ## Conclusion

-In this demo, we showed how various innovative applications can be built for Solid ecosystem using the same ontology and querying with link traversal.
-This gives way to develop applications which are application-agnostic and motivates to develop creative applications.
-The source code of the two apps are publicly available in the github as mentioned in the links.
+In this demo, we showed how applications can be built for Solid ecosystem using the same ontology and query-driven implementation.

-The tasks in the todo application are not shared and assigned to another user in the current version, which will be a feature in the next version.

-The queries depend on the vocabularies used to find the triples in the pod and be interoperable.
-If the two apps use different vocabularies, the apps won't be interoperable anymore.
-As a future work, the two applications can use different vocabularies and still be interoperable.
+The source code of [React app](https://github.com/SolidLabResearch/solid-todo-app-react){:.mandatory} and [Vue app](https://github.com/SolidLabResearch/solid-todo-app-vue){:.mandatory} are publicly available in the github.

+The two applications do not support collaboration with other Solid Pod users, which can be considered as future work.
+With schema alignment process, the applications can use different ontologies to be interoperable with the user data in the Solid Pods.